 To do this, worker ants form a living chain between nearby leaves in a tree and bring leaf edges together.
 Other workers carry the legless larvae to the edges and give them the signal to spit up silk.
 As the worker ants move the larvae back and forth, the leaves are bound together into a cluster.
 The ants use the leafy clusters as nests.

-This short video from Discovery shows the workers in action.
-(Glue?)
+This video shows the workers in action.

 Weaver ants are elegant, long-legged ants.